A Season of Mussar

 In the period between group meetings, students are assigned materials to study with a chevruta, a learning partner to whom they are matched within the program.

-Each middah is studied for two weeks, so that 6 middot are studied in the full program (with the final week reserved for a conclusion).
+Following an introductory session to open the course, each middah is studied for two weeks, so that 6 middot are studied in the full program.

 The middot covered in A Season of Mussar are:

 At the end of the 13-week A Season of Mussar program, participants can continue their Mussar learning and practice through the next level of program, A Season of Mussar II.
 This program also runs for 13 weeks and focuses on a different set of 6 middot.
 At this higher level, more advanced Mussar practices are added to the program.